eantonjt/drainLogParserJS/README.md

 ## DrainJavascript

-This repo contains an implementation of the logparser Drain LINK for Javascript.
+This repo contains an implementation of the logparser [Drain](https://arxiv.org/abs/1806.04356) for Javascript.
 This is my own implementation and is this not official.

 ## Usage